UnityHPC/unity-web-portal/README.md

 Unity Web Portal is a PHP application built in top of MariaDB and LDAP which acts as a central user portal for high-performance-computing clusters.

-Basic Features:
+Typical Usage:

-- User signs up
+- User registers an account
-  - PIs require admin approval, users require PI approval
+  - LDAP entries are created
 - User manages SSH public keys
-  - no passwords
+  - No passwords
   - Github import, upload file, paste, generate and download private key
 - User changes login shell
+- User requests to join a PI group
+  - Requires PI approval
 - User requests their own PI group
+  - Requires admin approval
 - PI approves/denies requests to join their PI group
 - PI removes members from their group

-Admin features:
+Admin Features:

 - Automatic updating of LDAP to reflect current state of users, groups, organizations, PI groups
 - Cluster notices